Friday 21 November 2008

 Report by Rachel Adams of FIPP (International Federation of the Periodical Press) on a presentation by Guy Consterdine in Toronto, Canada on 9 May 2006.
 Adams published this report on the FIPP website.

 Examines new evidence for the effectiveness of magazine advertising - on its own and as part of a mixed-media campaign.
-Published in Admap, December 2005
+Published by Guy Consterdine in Admap, December 2005

 Know your audience – a key to a profitable publishing business